-Capital gain or loss recognized by a U.S. holder generally will be U.S. source gain or loss.
+Capital gain or loss, as well as any foreign currency gain or loss, recognized by a U.S. holder generally will be U.S. source gain or loss.
 Consequently, if any such gain would be subject to Chilean withholding tax, a U.S. holder may not be able to credit the tax against its United States federal income tax liability unless such credit can be applied (subject to applicable conditions and limitations) against tax due on other income treated as derived from foreign sources.
 U.S. holders should consult their own tax advisors as to the foreign tax credit implications of a disposition of the notes.